ttajmajer/morl-dv/README.md

 ### Help

-For more information refer to the paper or contact me
+For more information refer to the paper or contact me.

+*Tomasz Tajmajer*